TunaFregno/Luna-Project/README.md

 # Luna Project

 Type of Yelp Web for Restaurants based on Python/Django and ES6/React.
-Raplacing Bootstrap UI framework with a UI.
+Raplacing Bootstrap UI framework with UI.

 # Run the backend
 ```shell